DFP NEWSWIRE

 NEWS BRIEF — Live Events Justice Desk | Dismal Freedom PressMay 6, 2026 | SDNY Case No. 1:24-cv-03973 (AS) | Dkt.
 1486 | Filed 05/01/2026Judge Arun Subramanian of the Southern District of New York has granted leave for the Live Events Standards Council to file an amicus curiae submission in the reme…

-DFP Note: This brief is original DFP reporting from the Live Events Justice Desk.
+DFP Editorial Note: This brief is original DFP reporting from the Live Events Justice Desk.

 Community environment Apr 21, 2026